 5 Ways to Get Your Student Loans Forgiven

 Depending on your college degree and your current occupation, you may qualify for one of many student loan forgiveness programs.
 If you're wondering whether you can have your student loans forgiven through your job, start by asking someone in your human resources department.
 Additionally, here are five ways to get your student loans forgiven.

 2. Become a Full-Time Teacher

 3. Join the Military

 One of the benefits of joining the military is student loan repayment.
 Currently, the Army, Army National Guard, Air Force, Air Force National Guard, and the Navy offer student loan repayment programs up to $20,000 depending on the branch, the work you do, and how long you serve.
 Unfortunately, the Marine Corps, Coast Guard, and Air Force Reserves do not offer student loan forgiveness.
 For more information about military student loan forgiveness, visit this article on Military College Loan Repayment Program.

 4. Become a Doctor or Lawyer

 Medical and legal professionals can end up with six-figure student loan debt.
-Fortunately for these PhD holders, there are several student loan forgiveness programs that can reduce their student loan burden.
+Fortunately for these Ph.D. degree holders, several student loan forgiveness programs exist to help them reduce their student loan burden:

 - The National Institutes of Health forgives some student loan debt for medical students who complete certain types of medical research including clinical, medical disparities, and contraception research.

-- Certain health professionals can receive up to $50,000 of student loans forgiven through the National Health Service Corps Loan Repayment Program in exchange for two years of volunteer service at a clinic that has a shortage of health professionals.
+- Certain health professionals can receive up to $50,000 of student loan forgiveness through the National Health Service Corps Loan Repayment Program in exchange for two years of volunteer service at a clinic that has a shortage of health professionals.
 You may be able to receive additional forgiveness for additional service.

 5. Wait 20 or 25 Years